A topic from the subject of Advanced Chemistry in Chemistry.

 Introduction

-Coordination compounds are compounds that contain a metal ion surrounded by ligands.
-Ligands are molecules or ions that donate electrons to the metal ion.
-Organometallic compounds are coordination compounds that contain at least one carbon-metal bond.
+Coordination compounds are compounds containing a central metal ion surrounded by ligands.
+Ligands are molecules or ions that donate electron pairs to the metal ion, forming coordinate covalent bonds.
+Organometallic compounds are a subset of coordination compounds, characterized by the presence of at least one carbon-metal bond.

 Experimental Procedure